 It's that time of year again.

-First, let me thank you for supporting my fund raising rides with JDRF (Juvenile Diabetes Research Foundation) in Death Valley for the last two years.
-It will soon be time to try another bicycle ride in Death Valley and at my age (86) the name alone makes me a bit uneasy.
+First, let me thank you for supporting my fund raising rides with JDRF (Juvenile Diabetes Research Foundation) in Death Valley for the last THREE years.
+It will soon be time to try another bicycle ride in Death Valley and at my age (87) the name alone makes me a bit uneasy.

 However, hard things are seldom easy.
 Your donations last year helped to enable our South Western Ohio chapter of JDRF to set a record of $250,000 in donations at this event.
 The total for all of the chapters at the 2012 ride was over $1,500,000.

 This year I hope to set the age record for this ride again and with your help we will beat our fund raising goals.
 No gift is too small or too large.
 If you have friends or family who have been impacted by this disease, let them in on this unique opportunity.
 You and they can make contributions with a credit card by: